linuxmao-org/Frontieres/README.txt

-Thank you for downloading Borderlands!
+Thank you for downloading Frontieres!

 //------------------------------------------------------------------------